Remix.run Logo

 Instead, they're almost always trained with (what we see as, but they literally do not) multi-character tokens as the atomic unit, so 'strawberry' is spelled 'Ⰹ⧏⏃'.
 Processing that is only 3 sequential steps, only 3 complete runs through the entire LLM.
 But it needs to encounter enough relevant text in training to be able to figure out that 'Ⰹ' somehow has 1 'r' in it, '⧏' has 0 'r's, and '⏃' has 2 'r's, which really not a lot of text demonstrates, to be able to count the 'r's in 'Ⰹ⧏⏃ correctly.

-The tradeoff in this is everything being 3-5x slower and more expensive (but you can count the 'r's in 'strawberry'), vs basically only being bad at character-level tasks like counting letters in words.
+The tradeoff in this is everything being 3-5x slower and more expensive (but you can count the 'r's in 'strawberry'), vs, basically only, being bad at character-level tasks like counting letters in words.